crit0x90/crit0x90.github.io/_posts/2023-08-12-passing-the-OSCP.md

 # Closing thoughts
 I probably could have been ready to take this exam faster if I had been more diligent at the start of my studying.
 Neverless, I'm not sure if I could have passed on the first try if I did the 90 day subscription
 (at least not without a fair amount of burnout).
-If you work full time, I would recommend the LearnOne subscription over the 90 day unless you already have a background in pentesting and are confident that you can move through the material quickly, or you are not currently working full time.
+If you work full time, I would recommend the LearnOne subscription over the 90 day unless you already have a background in pentesting and are confident that you can move through the material quickly.

 ## Advice for the exam
 Take breaks or move to a different machine if you get really stuck during the exam, especially if you start to get frustrated.
 I spent more